Mullican Studios Get Big Tech Upgrades

 "Sarah is passionate about storytelling," said Department Chair Alan Griggs.
 "Our students will benefit greatly from her knowledge and experience in many areas of electronic media."

 Gibson's areas of interest include new media, non-linear storytelling, documentary filmmaking and First Amendment law.
 Her honors include the Broadcast Educators Association's national faculty interactive media award.
 She enjoys photography and playing with the latest technology and is currently completing a feature-length documentary about the importance of art education.

-Gibson and her husband, Paul, welcomed their first child, Emily, earlier this summer.
+Gibson and her husband, Paul, welcomed their first child, Emily, last summer.